metio/seb/content/posts/short-git-clones.md

 - ssh
 ---

-In case you don't want to write `git clone git@github.com:orga/repo.git` all the time, consider using a custom SSH config (`~/.ssh/config`) like this:
+In case you don't want to write `git clone git@github.com:orga/repo.git` all the time, consider using a custom SSH configuration (`~/.ssh/config`) like this:

 ```
 Host github